mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 3. Use `$ids` in your SQL query or data model to fetch the relevant dataset.

 In JCB, this is typically implemented in the **getListQuery()** method of the model.
-You can modify or extend it via the Dynamic GET builder to suit your component’s logic.
+You can modify or extend it via the Dynamic GET builder to suit your component's logic.

 ---

 ## **9. Testing and Troubleshooting**

-If your view or buttons don’t appear as expected:
+If your view or buttons don't appear as expected:

 * Reopen the Custom Admin View and double-check placement options.
 * Ensure the **Target View** is properly set.